ide/react-clone-referenced-element/README.md

 # cloneReferencedElement for React

-This is a version of `React.cloneElement` that preserves the original element's ref even if you specify a new ref for the clone.
+This is a version of `React.cloneElement` that preserves the original element's callback ref even if you specify a new callback ref for the clone.

+This library is written for components that use callback refs.

 ## Installation